DelNov/T-Flows/readme.md

 If you open it, you can see the couple of choices we made.
-Time step is 0.01 and the number of time steps 6000, resulting in a total physical simulation time of 60 s or 1 minute.
+Time step is 0.01 and the number of time steps 6000, resulting in a total physical simulation time of 60 s or one minute.
 ```
  TIME_STEP                             0.01
  NUMBER_OF_TIME_STEPS               6000